 Safety first rules are pedestrians have right of way, sound the horn near any intersections, slow down or stop and reposition on corners to avoid the load shifting and stop and lower the forks and re-stack if a load becomes unstable.
 Brakes should be applied and wheels chocked when unloading or loading heavy loads at a loading dock.
 A major risk for operating pallet trucks is travelling on slopes and in tight spots.
 The advice is to travel with the load first and keep the jack straight.
 Loads should always be pushed into tight spaces eg goods elevators, to prevent the operator being trapped between walls and the load or jack handle.

-Pallet jacks are classified as plant and their use is subject to OHS law.
+These products are classified as plant and their use is subject to OHS law.
 Employers must ensure workers are given instruction and training so that they are able to use the equipment safely.
 Employers must also ensure risks of using the plant are identified and measures put in place to control those risks.

-Our heavy duty general purpose pallet truck is built to withstand the rigours of everyday commercial use, making it ideal for a wide range of applications.
+Our heavy duty general purpose truck is built to withstand the rigours of everyday commercial use, making it ideal for a wide range of applications.
 With a 2500kg load capacity, it’s an outstanding performer in the industry.
 It also features polyurethane wheels, offering even greater floor protection and noise reduction.

-Anti-corrosive, stainless steel pallet trucks are ideal for workplace environments that require the transportation and storage of chemicals, pharmaceuticals or food products.
+Anti-corrosive, stainless steel trucks are ideal for workplace environments that require the transportation and storage of chemicals, pharmaceuticals or food products.
 These pallet handling decices are easy to keep clean and won’t be affected by chemicals or other corrosive materials.
 Galvanised pallet trucks and jacks also feature anti-corrosion properties and are perfect for use in supermarket freezers and other cold and damp storage rooms.

 If you’d like assistance with selecting materials handling equipment that’s suitable for your business, the industry experts at Sitecraft are available to answer any queries you may have.
-We’re happy to provide relevant information about our diverse range of products and how they can help your business – whether you’re located in Melbourne, Sydney, or elsewhere in Australia.
+We’re happy to provide relevant information about our diverse range of material handling and safety products and how they can help your business – whether you’re located in Melbourne, Sydney, or elsewhere in Australia.
 Talk to us today to obtain a free custom quote.